The last weekend here in Australia was an extra-long weekend. Both Easter and ANZAC day happened at the same time meaning we had 5 days off work.

 On the last day of the break, April 26, we went off to visit Gillian and her pack of dogs.
 Gillian is the Secretary of the Cocker Spaniel Club of Victoria.
 She lives on a 10-acre property near Pearcedale, a little over an hour from our home.

 We first met Gillian at the Cocker Spaniel dog show about a month ago when we took Bill along with us and had a look around.
 David had been in touch with Gillian previously and he had sent her some pictures of Bill.
-From those pictures she recognised him and called out to us.

 Being strangers there we figured she must have been talking to another Bill and kept walking but she chased us and confirmed that the Bill before her was in fact the dynamic dog that she had seen in a photo of him running along the doggy beach at Altona.